Agricultural engineer

 Your tasks might include:

-assessing the environmental impact of intensive agricultural production methods
+finding ways to reduce the environmental impact of production

 Green job